robertgluszkiewicz/purple-snake/README.md

 A simple snake game that I created myself as part of improving my programming skills.
-The libraries and concept used are not part of the Java Develeper course.
+The libraries and concept used are not part of the Java Developer course.

 The game should work properly on Windows, macOS and Linux.